Delsin-Yu/GDPanelFramework/README.md

 Most asynchronous methods in the framework are written in `callback/delegate` style, that is, have a `Action onFinish` argument in their method signature.

-In order to provide an `async/await` styled programming experience, the `AsyncInterop` utiliy class is used for convert a `callback/delegate` styled API into `async/await` styled one.
+To provide an `async/await` styled programming experience, the `AsyncInterop` utility class is used to convert a `callback/delegate` styled API into an `async/await` styled one.

 The returned `AsyncAwaitable` can be used with the `await` keyword, similar to ValueTask, developers may only await for this value once.